 RECOMMENDED: 18 of the best vegan restaurants in Sydney.

 Founder Jess Bailey started the business out of her bedroom when she was frustrated at how hard it was to access vegan products, now the Cruelty Free Shop on Glebe Point Road puts on an annual Vegan Day Out and hosts frequent book launches.
 Go here to stock up on certified cruelty-free cosmetics like Natio make-up and sun cream, Kester Black nail polishes, Sukin moisturisers and household cleaning products by Earth.

-We’d all like to shop for our veggies at the farmers markets, but sometimes it’s just no convenient.
-That’s where Gill Bethell comes in with her text-message ordering system at the Ethical Grocer.
+We’d all like to shop for our veggies at the farmers markets, but sometimes it’s just not convenient.
+That’s where Gill Bethell comes in with her online ethical grocery shop.
 The Dulwich Hill-based company visits Flemington Markets to bulk buy local produce that’s fair trade and seasonal.
-You simply choose the fruit and veg you’re after for the week and the Ethical Grocer delivers it to you on a Friday or Saturday for a small fee.
+You simply select the fruit and veg you’re after for the week and the Ethical Grocer delivers it to you on a Friday or Saturday for a small fee.

-Marrickville’s recycling institution is celebrating its 40th year of saving unwanted items from ending up as landfill.
+Where one’s trash is another’s treasure at Marrickville’s recycling institution.
 It’s a hodgepodge of backyard furniture, former Mardi Gras decorations and plastic CD cases, so the best way to see what’s for sale is to follow their Facebook page for updates.
 If you’re feeling crafty, you can fill a recyclable bag with loose materials like fabric offcuts, ribbon, paper and plastic cups for $5, or fill a large hessian sack for $20.